munificent/game-programming-patterns/book/dirty-flag.markdown

     that's often a better choice than using this pattern and calculating the derived data from scratch when needed.

-All of this makes it sound like dirty flags are never appropriate, but you'll find a place here or there where they help. <span name="hacks">Searching</span>
+This makes it sound like dirty flags are rarely appropriate, but you'll find a place here or there where they help. <span name="hacks">Searching</span>
 your average game codebase for the word "dirty" will often turn up uses of this pattern.